 Free verse isn’t the only vehicle to transport your ideas from mind to finished poem.
 In week five, we will experiment with various poetry forms to see which one can take your words and thoughts where they want to go.
 You might be surprised!

 Week Six—To Submit or NOT Submit Your Work

-Some poems beg to be shared with the world while others are of a more private nature that arrive in order to provide insight for you.
+Some poems beg to be shared with the world, while others are of a more private nature that arrive in order to provide insight for you.
 Which are yours?
-And where can you publish the ones that are ready to go?
+And where can you publish poems that are ready to go?
 In this final week, we will explore these questions.

 Zoom Video Class Schedule

 This online poetry class involves biweekly writing circles that offer support, feedback, and community from fellow poets around the world.
 The link for the Zoom writing class will be sent to students in advance.
 Zoom writing circles will be held on: